Lasseignejk/DC-Notes/Python/28_Tkinter_and_Dynamic_Typing.md

 # .after()

 Tkinter method you call on the window.
-You just pass it a number in miliseconds and a function that will run after a delay.
+You just pass it a number in milliseconds and a function that will run after a delay.

     def say_something(thing):
     print(thing)